pmazumder3927/udtube/README.md

 to switch between different pre-trained encoders or enable new tasks after training.

+This mode is invoked using the `fit` subcommand, like so:

+    udtube fit --config path/to/config.yaml

 #### Seeding

 Setting the `seed_everything:` argument to some value ensures a reproducible